Cazuchi/Cazuchi/README.md

 - Setting up cloud pipelines from A to Z for data collection, analysis and visualization
 - Coding in Python, SQL, DAX
+- PowerBi, Streamlit for data visualization
 - Setting up and interacting with SQL databases in Docker (PostgreSQL with and without dbt on top)
 - GCP: BigQuery, IAM, Secret Manager, SSH, Firewall restrictions, Compute Engine (Debian usually)
 - Azure: Fabric notebooks, Spark, lakehouse table management

 These skills are not obvious from my educational credentials however and because of confidentiality requirements I cannot directly show projects that I have worked on professionally.
 Therefore the projects in this GitHub profile have been created to highlight these skills and show off projects that I find interesting.